-See recent news on on the MBIE Corporate website.
+See recent news on building and construction forecasting on the MBIE Corporate website.

 In other news, the Building Practitioners Board (the Board) has cancelled the licence of Wairarapa Licensed Building Practitioner (LBP) Cecil Sinclair.
 The disciplinary penalty handed down by the Board in this instance represents the firmest action taken by the Board to date.
 You can read more about this in a article below.